 that Ramses had etched into the wall.
 It was typical that a pharaoh would carve his name (cartouche) into the wall and onto everything they made to identify it as theirs, but then a new pharaoh would come around and carve his cartouche into the wall.
 Ramses didn't want this to happen, so he carved his cartouche WAY deep into the wall.
 He left a pretty deep impression. :D Shouldn't we all?

+This next picture has the pyramid shape wood structure over a pit that we fondly call Pit 33.
+It is the place where they found the Books of Abraham and Moses.
+Its pretty astonishing how many areas of excavation they have going on all over Egypt.
 We went to an alabaster shop to see how they make the alabaster pots that they sell.
 It was pretty fun.
 Our tour guides get a ton of comission if we buy things at the places they take us.
 We also went to a carpet school aka a factory where they make silk, wool, cotton rugs.
 Its amazing the time they put into silk rugs.

 We headed to the train station and got to sleep on the train all they way to Cairo! it was fantasticly bumpy!
 My roommate was Emile Savio.
 Her sister served in Quito Ecuador too!
 We had so much fun.
 Sleeping wasn't the best, especially for Mitchell because he was tall.
 He started to get a little under the weather.
 We all did, but we're all better now!